 She might have succeeded in returning England to Catholicism had she borne a child to carry on her works, but that was not to be.
 She is thought to have become pregnant once, but although her abdomen swelled she never delivered a child.
 The most likely explanation is a molar pregnancy proceeding to choriocarcinoma, but some medical historians believe it was ovarian cancer.
 It was once suggested that she might have suffered a "phantom pregnancy",note but modern historians are confident that her condition was primarily physical in nature, as phantom pregnancy is far rarer in real life than doctors of the 1930s realized.
-Also it isn't fatal.
+Also, it isn't fatal.
 Mary was happy for many months, believing she’d give birth to a child that would be a Catholic King or Queen of England.
 Her physician told her a baby would come in May, but no baby came.
 Nobody really batted an eye, it was instead announced the baby was due in June.
 However, no child arrived.
 This was when some began to speculate the Queen wasn’t pregnant.
 However, some thought Mary would deliver a child in July.
 It didn’t happen.
 Mary said that a baby would come in August, by then she was probably the only person who thought she was expecting a child.
 On the August 2, Mary’s belly had reduced and she accepted she wasn’t going to give birth.
 By September, Mary was back to her normal size, very thin.

-By the time Mary died in 1558, the crowds who cheered her five years earlier were heaving sighs of relief at her passing.
+By the time Mary died in 1558 aged 42, most of the crowds who cheered her five years earlier were heaving sighs of relief at her passing.
 She died surrounded by only her most loyal servants and ladies-in-waiting, as most of her court had left to try and gain favor with her half-sister.
-Her greatest ally, Cardinal Pole, survived her by only twelve hours; with the two of them dead, any chance of a restoration of the Catholic faith.
-She was succeeded by her younger sister, Elizabeth.
+Her greatest ally, Cardinal Pole, survived her by only twelve hours; with the two of them dead, so too was any chance of a restoration of the Catholic faith with the English populace.
+She was succeeded by her younger half-sister, Elizabeth.

 Tropes associated with Mary Tudor in fiction: